stonemjs/docs/src/docs/architecture/adapter.md

 ### Implicit Activation (Contextual Decoherence)

 When multiple adapters are installed, Stone.js keeps them in a **superposition** state.
-At runtime, it infers the appropriate adapter based on the external context — this is called **contextual decoherence** in the Continuum.
+At runtime, it infers the appropriate adapter based on the external context, this is called **contextual decoherence** in the Continuum.

 You don’t need to decide; the system does it for you.
 This makes Stone.js feel magically universal.